adamanteye/note/观测天文学/笔记/main.typ

 - When to observe your star (*hour angle*)
 == Correction
 / precession:
-/ proper motion: Here is an `Python` example of correcting proper motion
+/ proper motion: an example of correcting proper motion
 ```py
 from astropy import units as u
 from astropy.coordinates import Angle